8go/matrix-commander/README.md

 "code".
 Images, audio, arbitrary files, or events can be sent as well.
 For receiving there are three main options: listen forever, listen once and quit, and get the last N messages and quit.
-End-to-end encryption is enabled by default and cannot be turned off. ─── Bundling several actions together into a single call to matrix-commander is faster than calling matrix-commander multiple times with only one action.
+End-to-end encryption is enabled by default and cannot be turned off, but it can be disabled for specific use cases. ─── Bundling several actions together into a single call to matrix- commander is faster than calling matrix-commander multiple times with only one action.
 If there are both 'set' and 'get' actions present in the arguments, then the 'set' actions will be performed before the 'get' actions.
-Then send actions and at the very end listen actions will be performed. ─── For even more explications and examples also read the documentation provided in the on-line Github README.md file or the README.md in your local installation.
+Then send actions and at the very end listen actions will be performed. ─── For even more explications and examples also read the documentation provided in the on- line Github README.md file or the README.md in your local installation.

 options:
   -h, --help            show this help message and exit